EI2030/Low-power-E-Paper-OS/README.md

 create, McKenna walked away from Apple Computer.
 And not just from Apple, but from PR itself"

--Excerpt from the 1999 book "Infinite Loop How the World's Most Insanely Great Computer Company Went Insane" by Michael Malone
+-Excerpt from the 1999 book "Infinite Loop How the World's Most Insanely Great Computer Company Went Insane" by Michael S. Malone

 ------